Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

 \subsubsection{Radar Cross-Section}

-The RCS quantifies a target's reflecting and scattering characteristics, i.e., a measure of how detectable a target is by radar.
+The RCS quantifies a target's radar-reflecting and scattering characteristics, i.e., its detectability by radar.
 It measures the intensity of the incident EM signal reflected back toward the radar by the target \cite{Mark2010RadarBook}.
 In particular, RCS is the effective area of a target that reflects radar signals back to the source/reader \cite{Mark2010RadarBook}.
 Mathematically, RCS ($\sigma$) is defined as the ratio of scattered power to incident power at a given distance, i.e.,

-where $r$ is the distance between the radar and the target, $P_{\rm{scatter}}$ is the power scattered by the target back toward the radar, and $P_{\rm{incident}}$ the power incident on the target \cite{Mark2010RadarBook}.
+where $r$ is the distance between the radar and the target, $P_{\rm{scatter}}$ is the power scattered by the target back toward the radar, and $P_{\rm{incident}}$ is the power incident on the target \cite{Mark2010RadarBook}.
 RCS depends on the target's size, shape, material, radar frequency, incidence angle, and polarization.
 Larger, metallic objects typically have higher RCS, while smaller ones have lower values (e.g., an insect: \qty{e-5}{\m^2}, a large ship: \qty{e6}{\m^2}).
 Higher RCS aids detection at greater distances, whereas low RCS targets require more sensitive radar systems \cite{Mark2010RadarBook}.
 Table~\ref{tab_rcs} lists approximate RCS values for common objects \cite{knott2004radar, Rezende2002RCS, skolnik2001introduction}.

+{In ISAC systems, RCS diversity across angles and frequencies plays a key role in designing beamforming and waveform adaptation strategies {\cite{liu2023integratedbook}}.
+Particularly in distributed or cooperative architectures, variations in $\sigma$ across APs or viewpoints can be exploited for diversity gain in target detection and tracking {\cite{Mao2023, Demirhan2023, Huang2022Coordinated}}.}